Responsibilities

 Can I help?

-I often work with clients who present with anxiety, depression, anger and various other mental health issues, including historical and current abuse.
+I often work with clients who present with relational issues, anxiety, depression, anger, trauma and various other mental health issues, including historical and current abuse.
 However, if I feel that your issue is not within my counselling capabilities, I may refer you to someone more qualified in a particular skill set; to give you, as the client, the best service to help meet your needs.

 Complaints

 If you feel you are not getting the service you need, I want to hear your concerns so I can offer the best possible service.
 If you can please speak to me directly, that would be appreciated.
-I am a registered member of the British Association for Counselling and Psychotherapy (BACP), Membership number: 00986753.
+I am a Registered Member of the British Association for Counselling and Psychotherapy (BACP), membership number: 00986753.
 They operate a complaints procedure and can be contacted via email at professional_conduct@bacp.co.uk.
-I am also a registered counsellor member of The Association of Christian Counsellors (ACC), Membership number: I03277 and Registration Number: R001262.
-They operate a complaints procedure and can be contacted at www.acc-uk.org or Tel: 024 7663 6792.
+I am also an Accredited Registrant Member of The National Counselling and Psychotherapy Society – MNCPS (Acc.).
+Membership number: NCS233-04676.
+You can phone a Professional Conduct Officer on 01903 213683 during normal working hours or email conduct@nationalcounsellingsociety.org .
+Alternatively, you can post a letter to Professional Conduct Department, National Counselling Society, 19 Grafton Road, Worthing, BN11 1QT.

 Non-attendance

-Should you cancel within less than the agreed 24-hour notice period or fail to attend an appointment, the full session fee will be charged (unless it is due to exceptional circumstances), which will be at the counsellor’s discretion.
+Should you cancel within less than the agreed 48 hour notice period or fail to attend an appointment, the full session fee will be charged (unless it is due to exceptional circumstances), which will be at the counsellor’s discretion.

 Confidentiality